What Is Social Anxiety?

 13 of 16All photos

-If your heart starts racing at a moment where you can't easily slip away, employ basic breathing, says Angert, which can help regulate and slow down your nervous system.
+If your heart starts racing at a moment where you can't easily slip away, employ basic breathing techniques, says Angert, which can help regulate and slow down your nervous system.
 Inhale for 4 seconds, exhale for 4 seconds, visualize the breath coming in through the body, and out through the body.
 Set an intention as you breathe, she adds: Breathe in what you're inviting in—calm, confidence, faith—and breathe out what you need to let go of—stress, fear, self-doubt.

 Upgrade Your Screen Saver